New Germany City Office is located at 300 Broadway Street East, downtown.

 No parking on city streets between the hours of 2 a.m. and 7 a.m. from November 1 to March 31 (no motor vehicle shall be parked on either side of any street or alleyway within city limits).

 Snowfall: No parking on city streets following a snowfall of one inch or more.
 This is to allow snowplow operators to clear the roads.
 Sheriff’s dispatch will be called and violators will be ticketed and towed; no exceptions will be made.

-Ordinance No. 85 A addresses overtime parking and parking of commercial vehicles, non-motorized vehicle or trailer parking.
+Ordinance Code 70.01 -70.20 addresses overtime parking and parking of commercial vehicles, non-motorized vehicle, or trailer parking.

 Junk Vehicles and Blight Ordinance:

 Residents are not allowed to store inoperable or unlicensed cars in their yards.
-Recreational vehicles are to be parked on pavement or crushed rock.
+Recreational vehicles are to be parked on impervious surfaces.

 Residents must also keep the exterior of their homes in good condition, as well as keeping yards mowed and weeds cut down.

-Ordinance No. 91 is to prevent, reduce, or eliminate blight, blighting factors, or causes of blight within the city of New Germany.
-This includes exterior property areas, vacant properties, the exterior of structures, the interior of structures, vacated structures, junk automobiles and junk equipment, noxious weeds and pests, and any and all sanitation conditions.
+Ordinance code 92.01 – 92.38 is to prevent, reduce, or eliminate blight, blighting factors, or causes of blight within the city of New Germany.
+This includes exterior property areas, vacant properties, the exterior of structures, the interior of structures, vacated structures, junk automobiles and junk equipment, noxious weeds, and pests, and any and all sanitation conditions.
 Each spring, the city does a city-wide inspection and sends letters to those who are not in compliance.